THE CALIFORNIA COAST

 DAY 10

 • Download the San Diego Zoo app!
-It provides a map to preset walking paths and will provide directions to your favorite animals.
-The app will keep you on the right path.
+It shows preset walking routes and guides you to your favorite animals, keeping you on track.

 • Afterwards, you can relax at the beach or “hit” the bike path if you missed out on Day 9.